iterative/dvc.org/static/docs/user-guide/external-data/index.md

 # External Data

-External data are located outside the project directory, either on the local filesystem or on a remote host.
+External data are located outside the project directory, either on the local filesystem, or on a remote host, or on a cloud data storage.
 They may be used in order to:

 - Track data that is located on an external directory.
 - Read the dependencies of a stage from an external directory.